 As your business grows, your goals and strategies will undoubtedly change.

-Regularly reviewing your progress towards your goals is essential for keeping your business on track.
+Regularly reviewing your progress toward your goals is essential for keeping your business on track.
 Make sure you’re measuring the right metrics and making adjustments as needed.

 Also, keep in mind that reviewing the tools you use to measure success regularly will help you determine whether they’re still the best fit for your business.